 Melt the mixture using a double boiler: A double boiler is simply a metal or glass bowl placed on top of a pot of hot water.
 The metal bowl is an old one I reserve for this purpose.
 I use this method to avoid ruining my cooking pots and to have greater control over the heat of the ingredients.

-Combine the beeswax, pine rosin and jojoba in a double boiler on the stovetop to melt, then stir to combine (proportions are noted below in the ingredients section).
-It could take a little time depending on how large your chunks of wax and rosin are.
-If your rosin is a fine powder, avoid inhaling the small particles.
+Combine the beeswax, pine resin and jojoba in a double boiler on the stovetop to melt, then stir to combine (proportions are noted below in the ingredients section).
+It could take a little time depending on how large your chunks of wax and resin are.
+If your resin is a fine powder, avoid inhaling the small particles.

 Infuse the fabric: Drip or paint the mixture onto the fabric*, then place in the oven for a few minutes on low heat.
 I’ve experimented with dipping the cloth directly into the bowl, but the coating was too heavy, and I ended up having to redistribute the wax mixture to additional pieces of fabric to soak up the excess.
 Some people prefer to place the fabric between two sheets of parchment and used a hot iron to melt.